cjunevicus/EDCOP-TOOLS/Building Tools.md

 ## Building Docker Containers
 A container is needed to start this process.
 There are some rules that must be followed to maintain standardization across the platform.

 First step is to build the container.
 It is necessary to first start with a particular base image.
-When building from scratch we reccomend the Centos container.
+When building from scratch we recommend the Centos container.
 It is possible to use Docker Hub, but bear in mind that the source of images should be looked at.
 If questions arise, talk it through with the rest of the team.
 The container must be built in a manner that is automated using Dockerfiles.
 From: Which container the base image is from.
 Use latest so that the container can be built and rebuilt for updates.
 Maintainer: Your name and email for when there are questions.